anishLearnsToCode/java-wac-batch-32/README.md

 [Git Introductory 30min Video](https://www.youtube.com/watch?v=SWYqp7iY_Tc)
 on YouTube to learn the basics of git.

-Sp, what are you waiting for git started 😁 (bad pun!)
+So, what are you waiting for git started 😁 (bad pun!)

 ### Web Development
 Java being such a versatile and popular language has many web frameworks that have been built on it.
 The most popular